caraballofelix88/zounds/README.md

 # Zounds

-A minimal(?) audio synthesis toolkit
+A minimal(?) no-imports, low-footprint audio synthesis toolkit

 ## What does this thing do?

 It can help you play sounds, and some other stuff!
-It might not be very good at it, though.
 Take a look at the examples for reference.

+Zounds is very much a work in progress, and is primarily an educational exercise; don't expect anything crazy rock-solid just yet.

 - Real-time audio graph and signal synthesis (sort of)
 - MIDI Message parsing (sort of)